 Injury Prevention and Control was endorsed as a National Priority Area by the Australian Health Ministers in 1996 in recognition of the national burden of injury.

-The Department of Health and Ageing (the Department) aims to reduce the incidence, morbidity and mortality associated with:
+The Department of Health (the Department) aims to reduce the incidence, morbidity and mortality associated with: